sgrewal-mphrx/mphrx-angular/README.md

 npm start
 ```

 In addition, since Protractor is built upon WebDriver we need to install this.
-The mphrx-angular
+The angular-mphrx
 project comes with a predefined script to do this:

 ```